stefanboere/ferp-hs/servant-ac/README.md

 ## Remarks

-This library is 'batteries included' and not split up into 'servant-ac-server'  and 'servant-ac-client' libraries.
-I believe there is little gain in splitting it up, as this problem is, as far as I know, mostly a server side issue.
-Let me know if you believe otherwise.
+This library is split up into 'servant-ac'  and 'servant-ac-server' libraries.
+The latter contains some orphan instances.